straydogstrut/AbilityPet/README.md

 We can group these items as a `UIAccessibilityElement`

-### The alert dialog does not hold focus
+### The alert dialog does not receive focus
-When the modal alert dialog on the Pet Details screen is shown, it’s still possible to interact with the Ask About Me button and to have VoiceOver read the content of the parent view.
+When the modal alert dialog on the Pet Details screen is shown, VoiceOver does not automatically move focus to it and it is still possible to interact with the Ask About Me button and to have VoiceOver read the content of the parent view.

 We can use the accessibilityViewIsModal Boolean to indicate to VoiceOver that it should ignore the other sibling views of the alert view: